RedHatProductSecurity/rapidast/README.md

     - Select the image to load from `scanner.<name>.container.image` (sensible default are provided for each scanner)

 + `none`:
-    - Set when you want to run scanners that are installed on the host or you want to build or run the RapiDAST image(scanners are to be built in the same image).
+    - Set when you want to run a RapiDAST scan with scanners that are installed on the host or you want to build the RapiDAST container image(scanners are to be built in the same image) and run a scan with it.
     - __Warning__: without a container layer, RapiDAST may have to modify the host's file system, such as the tools configuration to fit its needs.
 For example: the ZAP plugin has to copy the policy file used in ZAP's user config directory (`~/.ZAP`)

 It is also possible to set the container type for each scanner differently by setting `scanners.<name>.container.type` under a certain scanner configuration.
 Then the scanner will run from its image, regardless of the `general.container.type` value.

-### Additional options

-### Build a RapiDAST image
+## Build a RapiDAST image

 If you want to build your own RapiDAST image, run the following command.